Solved! What Does a Green Porch Light Mean?

 Photo: homedepot.com

-The Greenlight a Vet initiative is not the only one to shine a light, so to speak, on our country’s veterans: In 2022, The National Association of Counties (NACo) launched Operation Green Light for Veterans (#OperationGreenLight).
 The association explains, “By shining a green light, county governments and our residents will let veterans know that they are seen, appreciated, and supported.”
-NACo’s initiative encourages all U.S. counties and parishes to show support for military veterans by illuminating municipal buildings in green for the week leading up to Veterans Day.
+NACo’s initiative encourages all U.S. counties and parishes to show support for military veterans by illuminating courthouses, offices, and other municipal buildings in green from November 6–12, the week of Veterans Day.

 Why green lights on houses, rather than another color?

-Now that you understand the origin of these veterans initiatives, you may still be wondering why the color green was chosen.
+Now that you understand the origin of these veterans initiatives, you may still be wondering why the color green, and not another hue, was chosen.
 Green is a color that is often associated with the military because of the green uniforms traditionally worn by troops, but there’s a more symbolic meaning as well.
 According to the Greenlight a Vet campaign, “Green is the color of hope, renewal and well-being.”
 They add that “‘Greenlight’ is also a term commonly used to activate forward movement.”

 When should you shine a green porch light on your home?